 I guarantee you’re going to love how simple yet flavorful these bars are!
 The bottom and top layer is an oat crumble and the middle is an apple and plum filling.
 Surprisingly the apples and plums pair together beautifully and one does not overpower the other.
 I kid you not, I never make apple crumble without plums now, it is that good!

-If you love oatmeal based bars like we do, try these Peanut Butter Banana Oatmeal Bars.
+If you love oatmeal based bars like we do, try my Chocolate Crumble Bars or these Peanut Butter Banana Oatmeal Bars.
 And if you have leftover plums I love this easy Plum and Almond Cake.

 Let’s Make These Crumble Bars Together!
 Click To Watch